opencor/opencor.github.io/user/_sources/plugins/editing/cellmlTextView.rst.txt

 --------

 You can (un)comment a piece of code by pressing ``Ctrl``\ +\ ``/``.
-If no text is selected or if it consists of one or several full lines, then the comment will be rendered as ``// XXX``, e.g.
+If no text is selected or if it consists of one or several full lines then the comment will be rendered as ``// XXX``.
+For instance:

 .. code-block:: cellmlText